 Because of this explosion in popularity, there is an endless list of sub-genres in the field.
 Not to mention, a variety of tools and technology you can use to create the beats, sounds, and arrangements electronically.
 However, to become an electronic music producer, you have to be dedicated to your craft.

-Whether you’ve already created a few tracks or are simply considering getting into the genre, here’s what you need to know about becoming a successful electronic music producer.
+Whether you’ve already created a few tracks or are simply considering getting into the genre, here’s what you need to know about becoming a successful electronic dance music producer.

 - Research different EDM artists.
 It’s always a good idea to explore what’s out there before forging ahead.
 Find what speaks to you.